CrowdStrike/ember-velcro/README.md

 Ember Velcro
 ==============================================================================

-Ember Velcro sticks, or anchors, one element to another with [Floating UI](https://floating-ui.com/).
+Ember Velcro sticks one element to another with [Floating UI](https://floating-ui.com/).
 Several of Floating UI's functions and [middleware](https://floating-ui.com/docs/middleware) are used to create an experience out of the box that is useful and expected.

 See Floating UI's [documentation](https://floating-ui.com/docs/getting-started) for more information on any of the following included functionality.

 Functions: